MonelThibault/git-rebase-squash-exercise/README.md

 This technique is useful in situations where you need to make changes to a pull request before it can be integrated.

+Also, this sentence is meant to modify the `README` in order to manage a conflict.

 ### Exercise